10 tips for picking the perfect solar contractor

 - Request and call at least three past customers for reference, including both current and from several years back.

 Once again, hearing about a customer’s past experience is a great way to learn more about the company.
 Although reading online reviews is helpful, having actual conversations allows you to ask more questions and get clearer information.

 - Find out if the company outsources its installations.

 Ask the contractor if the company outsources installations, and if they do, to whom?
 Be sure to get proof of insurance from any subcontractors performing work for you.

 - Find out if the solar contracting company has received any awards locally, regionally, or nationally.

 If a company has received awards for its outstanding service, this increases its credibility and recognizes the company’s dedication to the work.
-We’re proud of the many awards we’ve received over the years; check them out on our Awards page.
+We’re proud of the many awards we’ve received over the years.

 - Visit the company’s office to assess the facility and quality of the staff.

 Paying a visit to the company’s office is a great way to see firsthand how employees run things.
 This gives you an opportunity to speak with staff members and see if their service is right for you.

 - Ask about financing options available, including leases and PACE.